Skip to main content

 </ion-content>

-Next, push your changes to your Git host, then trigger a web build that will be used as a live update.
+Next, push your changes to your repository, then trigger a web build.

 Assigning it to a channel